dans1285/C-Language-ANSI-C89/README.md

-# C-Language-STD-90
+# C-Language-ANSI-C89
-This repository is dedicated to learning the C90 Standard using exercises from _Programming with C: A Modern Approach_.
-It contains structured chapters to practice coding in C while maintaining best practices from the standard.
+This repository is dedicated to learning the ANSI C89 Standard It contains structured chapters to practice coding in C while maintaining best practices from the standard.